DibranMulder/dibranmulder-blog/source/_posts/Lights-out-01-while-you-blinked.md

 Most organisations I talk to think they are in the second group because they bought licences.
 They are in the first group.
 Buying Copilot seats is not agentic adoption, any more than buying Jira made anyone agile.

 And the enterprise money has already moved.
-Accenture signed a multi-year partnership with Anthropic to train **30,000 professionals** on Claude — the largest Claude Code deployment to date at the time of announcement — aimed squarely at financial services, life sciences, healthcare, and the public sector.
-Those are the regulated, conservative, change-averse industries.
+Accenture signed a partnership with Anthropic, running over several years, to train **30,000 professionals** on Claude.
+At the time of announcement it was the largest Claude Code deployment to date, and it aimed squarely at financial services, life sciences, healthcare, and the public sector.
+Those are the regulated, conservative industries that resist change.
 They are not waiting for your architecture board to finish deliberating.

 ## The Torvalds arc